Common symptoms of depression

 - Depression can have both emotional and physical symptoms.

-Knowing what some common symptoms of depression are, and their potential impact, can help us recognise when we may need some extra support.
+Knowing common symptoms of depression, and their potential impact, can help us recognise when we may need extra support.

 "The first time I noticed myself having any experience with mental illness was in the beginning of high school," says Nic Newling, who began his harrowing mental health journey at the age of 12.
 "And what I noticed was real anxiety and panic."

 Emotional symptoms of depression can be tough to recognise.
 While some people find it hard to mask their feelings, and you can tell just by looking at them how sad or happy they are, others may deliberately hide their feelings.

 "It took me a number of years to get the help I needed, having different treatments, trying different medication, it was just really debilitating," Nic says.
 "I was hospitalised a couple of times.
 I think part of it was me not knowing how to talk about myself and my own experience."